AUXOS/auxos-ros-pkg/README.md

 ### Prerequisites

-The AUXOS ROS packages make use of the new Catkin build system and are designed for ROS Groovy.
-ROS should be installed following the instructions at: http://www.ros.org/wiki/groovy/Installation/Ubuntu.
+The AUXOS ROS packages make use of the new Catkin build system and are designed for ROS Indigo.
+ROS should be installed following the instructions at: http://www.ros.org/.
 Additional information on Catkin can be found at: http://www.ros.org/wiki/catkin

 The new wstool (http://www.ros.org/wiki/wstool) is also preferred to rosinstall and should be installed using: